Help! My Child Doesn't Want to Learn!

 Now, if you do believe in your child (and your ability to teach them), this blog post will be a good place to start.

-Diagnose the root cause of the behavior
+First, diagnose the root cause of the behavior.

 The first and most important step in getting your child to focus on the learning time is to take a step back and understand what the problem with the learning time is.
 Consider very carefully (and honestly) what is and isn't working, so you know what to keep and what changes to make.